sdiehl/wiwinwlh/tutorial.md

 ============

-Recently Haskell has seen quite a bit of development of cryptography libraries as it serves as a excellent language for working with and manipulating algebraic structures found in cryptographic primitives.
+Recently Haskell has seen quite a bit of development of cryptography libraries as it serves as an excellent language for working with and manipulating algebraic structures found in cryptographic primitives.
 In addition to most of the basic hashing, elliptic curve and cipher suites libraries, Haskell has a excellent standard cryptography library called *cryptonite* which provides the standard